 Credit and debit cards are commonly used in Spain.
 However, in small towns often cash is the only option.
 These towns may also not have a local ATM, so it is best to withdraw cash before you get there.

-Next to this in smaller restaurants in the big cities, sometimes also require you to pay with cash.
-In this case, they may not have a card system (similar to the towns) or there is a minimal fee of (5 to 10 euros) to spend if you want to use the card system.
+Next to this, smaller restaurants in the big cities sometimes also require you to pay with cash.
+In this case, they may not have a card system (similar to the towns) or a minimal fee of (5 to 10 euros) to spend if you want to use the card system.